v6d-io/v6d/docs/tutorials/data-processing/accelerate-data-sharing-in-kedro.rst

   cost becomes more dominant in end-to-end execution;
 - Even compared with local Minio, Vineyard still outperforms it by a large margin, thanks to the ability of Vineyard to avoid (de)serialization, file I/O and excessive memory copies.
+- When using the Cloudpickle dataset(pickle + zstd), the performance is better than AWS S3, as the dataset will be compressed before uploading to S3.